timboettiger/action-replay-mk-iii/README.md

 - **Superior Compatibility**: Its region-free feature sets it apart from competitors like the Game Genie or Pro Action Replay, which often need modifications or separate adapters to play imported games.

 - **User-Friendly Interface**: The *Action Replay MK III* has a straightforward and intuitive menu system, making it easy for both beginners and advanced users to navigate the available features without any hassle.
 The *Action Replay MK III* was primarily available in Europe, which may present challenges for players from other regions who are unfamiliar with its layout and settings.
-However,

 ### Module Overview: Front and Back Elements